ShaunakSen/M101JS/readme.txt

 disk yet, on recovery, the server can look on the journal in disk and recreate the writes So very safe

+Network Errors
+______________________

+say we have j=true and w=1
+so we expect that all our updates and insert work as expected

+But say we do an update() or insert()
+If we get an affirmative response then we know that it definitely happened But if we dont get back response, probably it didnt happen..
+But it might have happened There amy have been a nw error so that we did not receive the response

+For an insert() it is possible to guard against this if u do an insert() and get back a nw error we can d it again with same _id field so we will get a duplicate key error if the doc had already been inserted

+update() with $inc: here if nw error occurs we dont know if $inc occurred

+Its very rare to get back a nw error

+If we really want to avoid it, we will have to turn all updates into inserts

+Replication
+________________________

+Refer to week-7/img2.png

+We have talked about how to get durability on a single node by waiting for write to go to the log

+How do we get Availability and Fault Tolerance?
+- if a node goes down we still should be able to use the system If primary node goes down say, there is a fire, how do we make sure we dont lose our data

+Soln: Replication

+Replica set : set of mongo nodes (say 3).
+They act together and mirror each other in terms of data..
+Any one is primary and rest are secondary.
+But this is dynamic.
+Data is written to primary and this data is asynchronously replicated to the secondary nodes

+App and drivers stay connected to primary.
+They write to only primary If primary goes down the secondary nodes holds an election(Election algo) to select a new primary

+Now app would reconnect to new primary for writes

+Now the node ie the prev primary which failed might come back up.
+This will now act as a secondary

+Minm no of nodes: 3

+Types of Replica Set Nodes
+__________________________________

+1. Regular: can become primary or secondary
+2. Arbiter: exists just for voting purposes.
+3. Delayed: disaster recovery node.
+It can be hr or 2 hrs or whatever behind regular nodes.
+Can participate in voting, but cant become primary node.
+Its priority = 0.
+Priority(P)=0 => it cant be elected to form a primary node we can make priority of any node to be 0 if we want
+4. Hidden: used for analytics.
+Cant be used as primary node.
+P=0.
+Can participate in voting

+In general, very node has 1 vote

+Write Consistency
+________________________

+In replication within mongodb there is only a single primary at a given time In default configuration writes and reads go to primary

+Writes HAVE to go to primary..
+So we get STRONG consistency..
+So we dont read stale data

+But Reads may go to Secondary..
+But then we may read stale data from secondaries relative to what was written on the Primary.
+The lag bw any 2 nodes is not guaranteed as the replication is asynchronous

+When failover occurs during that time there is no primary.
+So no writes can be issued